-If you’re dieting and exercising to lose weight and improve your fitness, you may be wondering if it’s worth buying a body fat scale.
+If you’re dieting and exercising to lose weight and improve your health and fitness, you may be wondering if it’s worth buying a body fat scale.

 Sure, you can monitor your weight loss on a regular bathroom scale, but weight loss does not tell the entire story.
 You could lose a lot of weight, but still have a high percentage of fat, which is unhealthy.